toolness/weblitmapper/README.md

   not provided, the app will self-host its own static assets.
 Note that this URL should *not* end with a `/`.

+* `TEMPLATE_URL` is a URL pointing to the location of template files.
+  If not provided, the app will load templates from the filesystem.
+Note that if this environment variable is defined, the querystring argument `reloadtemplates=1` must be defined in order for the templates to be reloaded.

 ## Tests

 All tests can be run via `npm test`.